SheenaShahangian/CS601_HW2_Shahangian/README.md

 * You'll notice, headings and paragraphs of text are left aligned on mobile, versus center aligned on tablet and desktop.
 This is due to the fact that smaller devices are more difficult to read on, and left aligned text is better for that screen size.
 * On the home page, the two article cards are represented by two columns on desktop and tablet, but are stacked one on top of the other for mobile.
 This is to keep the screen from being too cluttered.
 * For paragraphs of text on the mobile screen size, because they are left aligned and I didn't want to have any text pushing up against the browser window's boundaries, I have used media queries to add in a unique left and right margin.
 The same has been applied to h1 and h2.
+* Media queries have been used on the shop page to ensure the number of landscape prints in a row scales down depending on screen size.

 ### Incorporation of Other Additional Elements Presented During Class - How I Went Above and Beyond